gusttavocdn/computer_science_with_typescript/src/04_filesystem/lsdeep/challenge-en.md

+# Instructions

 Write a program lsdeep that works like your previous ls program but in a recursive manner.
 You can compare this behavior to that of the real ls -R program, all proportions kept.

 For the following directory structure: